Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4

 Figure\,\ref{Sum-1} (e) shows the critical magnetic fields for spin flop, H$_{c1}$, and moment saturation, H$_{c2}$, determined from magnetic and transport measurements with magnetic fields applied along the crystallographic \textit{c}-axis.
 Both critical fields decrease with increasing Sb content.
 For MnSb$_2$Te$_4$, a magnetic field as small as 3\,kOe is enough to saturate the magnetization.
 For a uniaxial antiferromagnet, the spin-flop field and saturation field can be written in terms of the interlayer antiferromagnetic exchange (Jc) and single-ion anisotropy (D) as g$\mu_B$H$_{c1}$=2SD$\sqrt{zJc/D-1}$ and g$\mu_B$H$_{c2}$=2SD(zJc/D-1), respectively, where g=2, z=6 is the coordination number for Mn to other Mn in layers above and below.
-Therefore, Jc and D can be calculated as SD=1/2g$\mu_B$H$_{c1}$(H$_{c1}$/H$_{c2}$), and SJc=$\frac{1}{2z}$g$\mu_B$H$_{c2}$[(H$_{c1}$/H$_{c2}$)$^2$+1], respectively.
+Therefore, Jc and D can be calculated as SD=(1/2)g$\mu_B$H$_{c1}$(H$_{c1}$/H$_{c2}$), and SJc=$\frac{1}{2z}$g$\mu_B$H$_{c2}$[(H$_{c1}$/H$_{c2}$)$^2$+1], respectively.
 The calculated SD and SJc are plotted in Figure\,\ref{SDSJc-1}.
+For MnSb$_2$Te$_4$ with only a spin-flip transition at a field of H$_{c}$, SJc=g$\mu_B$H$_{c}$/z.
+SD of MnSb$_2$Te$_4$ can be estimated as SD=(1/2)g$\mu_B$H$_c^*$-zSJc, where H$_c^*$ is the critical field applied perpendicular to the \textit{c}-axis to saturate the magnetic moment .

-In the calculation, we assume H$_{c1}$=H$_{c2}$ for MnSb$_2$Te$_4$ since the magnetization saturates in a small magnetic field of 3\,kOe.
-Both SD and SJc decrease with increasing Sb content although they show distinct compositional dependence.
+Both SD and SJc decrease with increasing Sb content for $x\leq1.72$ although they show distinct compositional dependence.
 It is interesting to note that SJc decreases monotonically with increasing Sb content, although \textit{c}-lattice shows little doping dependence.
-The step-like change of SD around x=0.70 signals two different compositional dependence of SD: below x=0.64, SD shows little doping dependence; above x$\approx$0.80, SD decreases monotonically with increasing Sb content.
-More compositions will be studied to reveal the details of the doping dependence of SD in the composition range 0.63$<$x$<$0.80.
+The step-like change of SD around x=0.70 signals two different compositional dependence of SD: below x=0.63, SD shows little doping dependence; for $0.80\leq x \leq1.72$, SD decreases monotonically with increasing Sb content.
+This corresponds with the change in carrier type and more compositions will be studied to reveal the details of the doping dependence of SD in the composition range 0.63$<$x$<$0.80.